Sound as a gauge theory and its infrared triangle: Sound as a Gauge Theory

 What could eventual source terms indicate?
 First, notice that \(\dd{\mathcal{H}} = 0\) was enforced automatically due to the continuity equation.
 In fact, we could have defined

-and obtained \(\dd{\mathcal{H}} = 0\) as the nonperturbative expression of the mass-continuity equation. \(\dd\hodge \mathcal{H} = 0\), on the other hand, was obtained through the assumptions that the fluid is irrotational and the flow is barotropic.
+and obtained \(\dd{\mathcal{H}} = 0\) as the nonperturbative expression of the mass-continuity equation. \(\dd\hodge \mathcal{H} = 0\), on the other hand, was obtained through the assumptions that the fluid flow is irrotational and barotropic.
 While this direction will not be pursued here, more general fluid flows involving vorticity or more intricate equations of motion could possibly be described by admitting a nonvanishing \(\dd\hodge \mathcal{H}\).
-Notice this would forbid a simple description in terms of the scalar potential \(\phi\), making the differential-form formulation more interesting.
+Notice this would forbid a simple description in terms of the scalar potential \(\phi\), making the two-form formulation more interesting.

-Previous works by \textcite{nambu1977StringsVorticesGauge,sugamoto1979DualTransformationAbelian,matsuo2021NoteDescriptionPerfect} had considered the idea of describing hydrodynamics in terms of a two-form.
-One of their main interests was the study of vorticity in fluid flow.
-Their approach does differ from ours, however, because our focus on linearized perturbations makes the theory naturally formulated on the ``acoustic spacetime'' introduced by \textcite{unruh1981ExperimentalBlackHoleEvaporation}, while \textcite{nambu1977StringsVorticesGauge,sugamoto1979DualTransformationAbelian,matsuo2021NoteDescriptionPerfect} worked in Minkowski spacetime and included nonlinearities and vorticity in sources to the field equations.
+Previous works had considered the idea of describing hydrodynamics in terms of a two-form \cite{nambu1977StringsVorticesGauge,sugamoto1979DualTransformationAbelian,matsuo2021NoteDescriptionPerfect,fischer1999MotionQuantizedVortices,lund1976UnifiedApproachStrings}.
+One of their main interests was the study of vorticity in fluid flow---two-form gauge fields naturally couple to one-dimensional objects, and vortices are naturally associated with one-dimensional vortex lines.
+These approaches do differ from ours, however, because our focus on linearized perturbations makes the theory naturally formulated on the ``acoustic spacetime'' introduced by \textcite{unruh1981ExperimentalBlackHoleEvaporation}, while previous analyses worked in Minkowski spacetime and included nonlinearities and vorticity as sources to the field equations.
+Most of the following analysis, however, will assume the background velocity to vanish.